Airdrie and Coatbridge Tramways

 Airdrie and Coatbridge inspector Edwardian

 An enlargement of the Edwardian staff photograph above, showing a rather stern looking inspector.
-Both his cap and his jacket collars bear his grade — Inspector — in embroidered script lettering, the cap additionally carrying the standard BETCo 'Magnet & Wheel' device badge.
+Both his cap and his jacket collars bear his grade — 'Inspector' — in embroidered script lettering, the cap additionally carrying the standard BETCo 'Magnet & Wheel' device badge.

 Airdrie and Coatbridge inspector Great War

-An enlargement of the Great War staff photo above showing an inspector.
+An enlargement of the Great War staff photograph above showing an inspector.
 The only difference in the uniform from the earlier photo would appear to be the cap, which appears not to carry a BETCo 'Magnet and Wheel' device badge.